 4.3 Annual and Monthly Tier 1 Block Amounts

-By March 31 , 2028 and by March 31 of each Rate Case Year thereafter, and by March 31 in a Forecast Year that «Customer Name» submits an updated Total Retail Load forecast pursuant to section 17.6.2, and concurrent with BPA’s calculation of «Customer Name»’s Net Requirement pursuant to section 1 of Exhibit A, BPA shall calculate «Customer Name»’s annual Tier 1 Block Amount for the next Fiscal Year by subtracting «Customer Name»’s Firm Slice Amount in section 2 of Exhibit K for such Fiscal Year from the lesser of (1) «Customer Name»’s Annual Net Requirement in section 1.2 of Exhibit A or (2) its CHWM for that Fiscal Year.
+By March 31 , 2028 and by March 31 of each Rate Case Year thereafter, and by March 31 in a Forecast Year that «Customer Name» submits an updated Total Retail Load forecast pursuant to section 17.6.2, and concurrent with BPA’s calculation of «Customer Name»’s Net Requirement pursuant to section 1 of Exhibit A, BPA shall calculate «Customer Name»’s annual Tier 1 Block Amount for the applicable Fiscal Year by subtracting «Customer Name»’s Firm Slice Amount in section 3 of Exhibit K for such Fiscal Year from the lesser of (1) «Customer Name»’s Annual Net Requirement in section 1.2 of Exhibit A or (2) its CHWM for that Fiscal Year.
 BPA shall revise section 1.1 of Exhibit C to state the annual Tier 1 Block Amount sold to and purchased by «Customer Name».

 By March 31, 2028 and by March 31 of each Rate Case Year thereafter, and by March 31 in a Forecast Year that «Customer Name» submits an updated Total Retail Load forecast pursuant to section 17.6.2, BPA shall calculate «Customer Name»’s Monthly Shaping Factors applicable to the Block Product pursuant to section 1.2.1 of Exhibit C. BPA shall revise section 1.2.1.3 of Exhibit C to state the Monthly Shaping Factors for the applicable Fiscal Years.

-By March 31, 2028 and by March 31 of each Rate Case Year thereafter, and by March 31 in a Forecast Year that «Customer Name» submits an updated Total Retail Load forecast pursuant to section 17.6.2, and concurrent with BPA’s calculation of «Customer Name»’s Net Requirement pursuant to section 1 of Exhibit A, BPA shall calculate «Customer Name»’s Tier 1 Block Amount for each month of the next Fiscal Year by multiplying the annual Tier 1 Block Amount, calculated pursuant to the paragraph above, by the Monthly Shaping Factors specified in section 1.2 of Exhibit C. BPA shall revise section 1.3 of Exhibit C to state the monthly Tier 1 Block Amount sold to and purchased by «Customer Name».
+By March 31, 2028 and by March 31 of each Rate Case Year thereafter, and by March 31 in a Forecast Year that «Customer Name» submits an updated Total Retail Load forecast pursuant to section 17.6.2, and concurrent with BPA’s calculation of «Customer Name»’s Net Requirement pursuant to section 1 of Exhibit A, BPA shall calculate «Customer Name»’s Tier 1 Block Amount for each month of the applicable Fiscal Year by multiplying the annual Tier 1 Block Amount, calculated pursuant to the paragraph above, by the Monthly Shaping Factors specified in section 1.2 of Exhibit C. BPA shall revise section 1.3 of Exhibit C to state the monthly Tier 1 Block Amount sold to and purchased by «Customer Name».

-End Option 2
+End Option 3